Coronavirus: Germans' mental health worse in second lockdown — study | DW | 13.02.2021

-"Life satisfaction has decreased significantly," initial results from a research study have shown.
-Will this improve once the second lockdown is lifted?
+Initial results from a research study have found that "life satisfaction has decreased significantly."
+Will this improve once the second shutdown is lifted?
 Researchers are unsure.

-People living in Germany are struggling with their mental health more during the current lockdown than the first.
-This is an interim finding, published by Saarland University on Saturday.
+People living in Germany are struggling with their mental health more during the current shutdown than they had during the first, according to interim research results published by Saarland University on Saturday.

 Researchers at the university have been monitoring 1,500 men and women for a year to measure the psychological and social consequences of the coronavirus pandemic.